Gravitate-Health/swagger-deployment/README.md

 ### Kubernetes deployment

-For the Kubernetes deployment first of all, the istio setup must be running
+For the Kubernetes deployment first of all, the Istio setup must be running

 ```bash
 git clone <link-to-repo>